NOAA-GFDL/HPC-ME/ppp/README.md

 1. cd HPC-ME/ppp

-2. apptainer run --writable-tmpfs --bind (PATH TO COPIED SETUP/OUTPUT DIR):/mnt -B (PATH TO COPIED POST PROCESSING DIR):/mnt2 tripP.sif
+2. singularity run --writable-tmpfs --bind (PATH TO COPIED SETUP/OUTPUT DIR):/mnt -B (PATH TO COPIED POST PROCESSING DIR):/mnt2 /lustre/f2/dev/Ciheim.Brown/tripP.sif

 3. At this point, the container’s runscript will begin to run.
 The first step will list all available experiments.
 Copy/paste or type one of the listed experiments and press enter.